-Waiver Request: Queue Position Modifications (ConnectGen South Wrentham) (ER22-864)
+Waiver Request: Queue Position Modifications (ConnectGen South Wrenth am) (ER22-864)

 On January 20, 2022, ConnectGen South Wrentham LLC ("South Wrentham") petitioned the FERC for a one-time, limited waiver of the requirements outlined in Schedule 22 section 4.4 of the Tariff (Queue Position.
 Modifications).
 Specifically, the waiver request seeks an extension of the FCA resource clearing window under Schedule 22, Section 4.4, to allow South Wrentham to seek qualification for, and bid into, FCA17 with its existing queue position (QP877).
-Absent the requested waiver, South Wrentham will be required to file a new Capacity Network Resource ("CNR")-only Interconnection Service application and be assigned a new queue position for purposes of participating in FCA 17.
+As Absent the requested waiver, South Wrentham will be required to file a new Capacity Network Resource ("CNR")-only Interconnection Service application and be assigned a new queue position for purposes of participating in FCA 17.
 South Wrentham asserts that it has not had a meaningful opportunity to meet the Schedule 22, section 4.4 requirement to clear in an FCA under its current CNR Interconnection Service request given the "extensive, 420+ day delay in the completion of feasibility and system impact studies.
-Comments on South Wrentham's waiver request are due on or before February 10, 2022.
-If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).